liferay/liferay-central-test-2/readme/7.0/BREAKING_CHANGES.markdown

-DDM Structure Local API users should reference a structure's internal representation; any call to modify a DDM structure's content should be done through DDMForm model.
+DDM Structure Local API users should reference a structure's internal representation; any call to modify a DDM structure's content should be done through the DDMForm model.

 #### Who is affected?
 Applications that use the DDM Structure Local Service API might be affected.

 #### How should I update my code?
 You should always use DDMForm to update the DDM Structure content.
 You can retrieve it by calling `ddmStructure.getDDMForm()`.
-Peform any changes to it and then call `DDMStructureLocalServiceUtil.updateDDMStructure(ddmStructure)`.
+Perform any changes to it and then call `DDMStructureLocalServiceUtil.updateDDMStructure(ddmStructure)`.

 #### Why was this change made?